-Last year, the Welfare Benefits helped residents claim over £500,000 in entitled benefits.
+The Welfare Benefits helped residents claim over £500,000 in entitled benefits.

 “I spoke with a tenant at a recent Welfare Benefits Surgery as they were struggling to pay their rent.
 It became clear that Housing Benefit was charging them incorrectly, so I wrote to them highlighting the error.
 We successfully got the tenant £2,300 in backdated Housing Benefit, and he’s now in credit.
 Not only that, I also helped him find a job and he’s now in full time employment.”

 “One resident had large rent arrears due to issues with her benefits payment.
 As a young single parent, this was causing her distress and she took out a high interest loan.
 The resident was referred to our Welfare Benefits Team, and we helped get her housing benefit backdated.
 Her arrears were cleared in full, removing the threat of eviction, and she’s now receiving all the right benefits.”